INTEL

 This article explains what stealer logs are, how infostealer malware evolved into the commodity ecosystem it is today, who sits at each tier of the supply chain, and why the session cookies inside those logs are more dangerous than the passwords they accompany.
 The broader context of the credential marketplace sits in our Credential Leaks hub.

-1. What a stealer log actually is
+1. What are stealer logs?

 A stealer log is not a breach dump.
 A breach dump is a server-side leak — one company, one database, millions of users.
 A stealer log is the opposite: one device, one infection, one snapshot of everything the user had access to at the moment the malware ran.